 Giving to Jewish Studies at MSU

 Jewish Studies offers a number of opportunities for targeted contributions and also welcomes discussion about creating new endowments.
 Currently, we seek to name and endow the program as a whole, to raise an endowment for a chair in Holocaust Studies at MSU, and to continue raising funds for a professional development endowment.
 Recently, we were given the Serling Visiting Israeli Scholar Fund to help partner with units on campus to bring in visiting Israeli scholars, thus extending our faculty resources and course offerings.
-Our Serling Visiting Israeli scholar this spring (2015) will be Alon Tal, an environmentalist, who will teach two classes in James Madison College.
+Our Serling Visiting Israeli scholars this spring (2018) will be Dr. Galit Pelled, Dr. Assaf Gilad and Etgar Keret.
 We are also interested to expand scholarship and internship endowments for students who seek to study in Israel.
 Existing endowments are below.
 Gifts are also welcome as undesignated gifts — to Michigan State University’s Jewish Studies Program.

 For more information about giving to JSP, please contact Prof. Yael Aronoff, Director.